Why Chicken Is Not Done When The Juices Run Clear, And Why Pink Meat Can Be Safe

 Food is done when it is safe to eat.
 Period.
 That is a hard fast rule.
 So cooks and cookbook authors naturally assume that somebody once determined that chicken and turkey are safe when the juices run clear.
 Once upon a time this may have been true.
 Sadly, nowadays, following this morsel of common wisdom can result in illness or badly overcooked meat.

-Pink meat and thin pink juice in chicken, turkey, and even pork is due to a protein liquid called myoglobin that is stored within the muscles.
+Pink meat and thin pink juice in chicken, turkey, and even pork is due to a protein called myoglobin that is stored within the muscles and usually found mixed with water, making a pink fluid.
 It is not blood, which is dark red, and thick.
 When myoglobin is cooked, its protein structure changes, a process called denaturing.
 When the molecules are altered, they absorb light differently, the color is changed, and meat and juices lose their pink tint.
 So the question is, at what temp does myoglobin change color?

 Turns out there is no fixed temp at which this happens because other factors come into play.